final-form/final-form/README.md

 * `.` and `[` are treated the same.
 * `]` is ignored.
 * `Number` keys will result in array structures.
 [Why?](https://github.com/final-form/final-form/blob/master/docs/faq.md#why-do-my-numeric-keys-result-in-an-array-structure)
-* Setting `undefined` or `''` to a field value deletes empty structures.
+* Setting `undefined` to a field value deletes any empty object – but not array! – structures.
 [Why?](https://github.com/final-form/final-form/blob/master/docs/faq.md#why-does--final-form-set-my--field-value-to-undefined)

 It is very similar to Lodash's [`_.set()`](https://lodash.com/docs/#set), except that empty structures are removed.
 Let's look at some examples: